cs23b2009/CodeSync/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Contest data provided by platform APIs
-- UI components built with Radix UI
-- Charts powered by Recharts
-- Icons from Lucide React

 ---